Nandha-Venkatesh/agfzb-CloudAppDevelopment_Capstone/README.md

         a) pip install Cloudant
         b) pip install Flask
         c) python reviews.py

-        (Note: You might have to install Python3.9 and write python3.9 instead of Python for the final command).
+        (Note: You might have to install Python3.9 and write python3.9 instead of Python for the final command.
+It's also possible that you get an error telling you that the connection failed.
+Unfortunately, the connection to the IBM database can be spotty, resulting in this error.
+In that case, run the "python reviews.py" command until you get a message saying tha the server is running.)

     3. Check the URL http://localhost:5000/api/get_reviews?id=15.
 If you see a list of reviews, the server is running properly.